Communist Party of Greece: Legalisation

-Participation in government
+Participation in 1989 government

 In 1944, following the Liberation of Greece, KKE participated in the national unity government of George Papandreou, holding the positions of Minister of Finance, Minister of Agriculture, Minister of Labor, Minister of National Economy and Public Works and Deputy Minister of Finance.
-KKE members retained their portfolios until December 2nd (one day before the onset of the Dekemvriana).
+KKE members retained their portfolios until December 2 (one day before the onset of the Dekemvriana).

 In 1988, KKE and Greek Left (Greek EAP; the former KKE Interior), along with other left-wing parties and organisations, formed the Coalition of the Left and Progress (Synaspismos).
-In the June 1989 elections, Synaspismos gained 13.1 per cent of votes and joined a coalition with New Democracy to form a short-lived government amidst a political spectrum shaken by accusations of economic scandals against the previous administration of Andreas Papandreou's Panhellenic Socialist Movement.
-In November of the same year, Synaspismos participated in the "Ecumenical government" with New Democracy and Panhellenic Socialist Movement which appointed Xenophon Zolotas as prime minister for three months.
+In the June 1989 elections, Synaspismos gained 13.1 per cent of votes and joined a coalition with New Democracy to form a short-lived government amidst a political spectrum shaken by accusations of economic scandals against the previous administration of Andreas Papandreou's PASOK.
+In November of the same year, Synaspismos participated in the "Ecumenical government" with New Democracy and PASOK which appointed Xenophon Zolotas as prime minister for three months.
 In 1991, KKE withdrew from Synaspismos.
-Some KKE members left the party and remained in Synaspismos, which evolved into a separate left-wing party that is now an alliance of Synaspismos with other leftist groups called the Coalition of the Radical Left.
+Some KKE members left the party and remained in Synaspismos, which evolved into a separate left-wing party that is now an alliance of Synaspismos with other leftist groups called the Syriza.